 |Ave SMI Rank||State|

-The SMI differs from most other rankings in that it focuses directly and broadly on the problem of economic mobility.
+The SMI differs from most other rankings in that it focuses directly on the factors that enable economic mobility.
 To what extent does a college or university educate more economically disadvantaged people (family incomes below the national median) at lower tuition so that they graduate into good paying jobs?
 The colleges that do the best at this rank higher according to the SMI.
 Gone is any quixotic pretense of "best" college based on arbitrary or irrelevant popularity criteria such as percentage of applicants denied.

 Put another way – Is one college "better" than another because it turns away more students?
 Or is it "better" because it draws in and hoards more endowment money?
 Or is it "better" because other college administrators say it is?
 These criteria only mirror popular sentiment, and preoccupation with them amounts to a zero-sum game of institutional narcissism.
-The only winners are the publications harvesting "eyeballs" and advertising dollars.
+The only winners are the publications busily harvesting "eyeballs," advertising dollars, and consulting fees.
 Everybody else loses: students; indebted families; our nation's economic and social stability; and higher education's credibility for critical thought and civic purpose.

-The SMI is computed from five variables: published tuition, percent of student body whose families are below the US median income, graduation rate, reported median salary 0-5 years after graduation, and endowment.
-Unlike other rankings that assign percentages to variables and then sum for a score, the SMI variables are mathematically balanced against live data so that they fall into three weighting tiers: a) tuition and economic disadvantage at the highest tier (access); b) graduation rate and salary at the next, half-weight tier (outcome); and c) the endowment at a half again, or 1/4 weight tier (institutional capability).
-Each weighting tier is thus twice as "sensitive" as the next in that making realistic changes to the variables at that tier can cause approximately twice as much movement in the rankings as changes to the next tier's variables.
+The SMI is computed from six variables: ethos, published tuition, percent of student body whose families whose incomes are below $48K (slightly below the US median), graduation rate, median salary approximately 5 years after graduation, and endowment.
+Unlike other rankings that assign percentages to variables and then sum for a score, the SMI variables are mathematically balanced against live data so that they fall into three weighting tiers: a) ethos, tuition, and economic disadvantage at the highest tier (access); b) graduation rate and salary at the next, half-weight tier (outcome); and c) the endowment at a half again, or 1/4 weight tier (institutional capability).
+Each weighting tier is thus twice as "sensitive" as the next in that making realistic changes to the variables at that tier can cause approximately twice as much movement in the rankings.

 Optimizing outcomes is key to economic mobility, hence the heavier weighting in this tier.
-Yet no matter how many students are graduated and then acquire good paying jobs, economic mobility is suppressed if tuition in the US continues to ramp unchecked.
+Yet no matter how many students who graduate and then land good paying jobs, economic mobility is suppressed if tuition in the US continues to ramp unchecked.
 Students and families cannot advance economically if they must labor under huge debt.
 And, of course, no matter how high the graduation rate and no matter how high the early career salary, if higher education serves primarily as a finishing school for scions of the privileged, then economic mobility goes unaddressed.
-That is why the access proxy (tuition and economic background) is assigned the greatest weighting.
-Lowering tuition and recruiting more economically disadvantaged students to participate in higher education is the basis for improving economic mobility.
+That is why the access proxies (ethos, tuition and economic background) are assigned the greatest weighting.
+Lowering tuition, recruiting more economically disadvantaged students, and promoting social mobility as a value in higher education are the fundamental drivers for improving higher education's contribution to economic mobility.

-A high SMI ranking means that a college is contributing in a responsible way to solving the dangerous problem of economic immobility in our country.
+A high SMI ranking means that a college is contributing in a responsible way to solving the dangerous problem of declining economic mobility in our country.

 Just the opposite.
 All schools adopt the rhetoric of access and opportunity.
 But a school with a low SMI is more likely to be failing, sometimes miserably, at providing real opportunity and advancement for the economically disadvantaged citizens of our country.
-A low SMI asks: why should "prestige" any longer be affixed to an institution that openly pursues a self-aggrandizing climb through arbitrary "prestige" ranking schemes that even their own administrators openly and widely criticize?
-It is time for presidents and regents at low SMI institutions to read their mission statements more closely, get behind solving an important national problem, and make policy changes that help justify the taxpayer support and exemptions they receive.
+A low SMI asks: why should "prestige" any longer be affixed to an institution that openly pursues a self-aggrandizing climb through arbitrary "prestige" ranking schemes while ignoring their racist implications?
+It is time for presidents and regents at low SMI institutions to read their mission statements more closely, get behind solving a critical national problem, and make policy changes that help justify the taxpayer support and exemptions they receive.

-The SMI should serve as a valuable mirror for policy, an instigator of conversations with institutions that are doing a better job, and a stimulant for policy change.
+The SMI should serve as a valuable mirror for policy, an impetus for seeking out and learning from institutions that are doing a better job, and a stimulant for policy change.